bkammerling/ubuild-jekyll/wunder_collections/_posts/2019-10-01-the-do-s-and-don-ts-of-selecting-a-vehicle-provider.md

 layout: simple-article
 category: Insights
 tags:
   - vehicle sharing
   - launching a business
-author: _people/Jan_kluetsch_profile.md
 cta_heading: Find Out More About Wunder Fleet
+cta_text:
-cta_text: Wunder Fleet is an all-in-one vehicle sharing platform that companies all across the world rely on to power their fleet.
+  Wunder Fleet is an all-in-one vehicle sharing platform that companies all across the world rely on to power their fleet.
 cta_link: pages/fleet.md
 title: The Do’s and Don’ts of Selecting a Vehicle Provider
 publish_date: 2019-09-27T00:00:00.000+00:00
 featured_image: "/uploads/2021/04/30/sourcing.jpg"
+excerpt:
-excerpt: Choosing the right vehicles for your micromobility business is no small task and the process can be a bit overwhelming to say the least.
+  Choosing the right vehicles for your micromobility business is no small task and the process can be a bit overwhelming to say the least.
 That’s why we’ve compiled a handy list of do’s and don’ts to keep in mind when selecting a vehicle provider for your micromobility business.
 share_image: "/uploads/2021/04/30/sourcing-1.jpg"
 ---

 Choosing the right vehicles for your micromobility business is no small task.
 After settling on which vehicle type – bike, scooter, moped – makes most sense for your business model, it’s on to researching manufacturers and considering the countless models they have to offer.

 This can be a bit overwhelming, to say the least.
 Though it might be tempting to choose the cheapest or coolest-looking vehicles you can find, it pays off to take your time and really consider your business needs and how the right vehicle type can support you.